Kirankkt/cpm_gantt/README.md

 streamlit run app.py
 ```

+You can change where the SQLite database is stored by setting the
+`DATABASE_PATH` environment variable before starting the app.
+By default the
+file `projects.db` will be created in the project directory.

 The web interface lets you enter tasks, durations and dependencies directly in your browser.
 You can also import a CSV file with the task list or export results after calculation.

 ## Features